 Māori cultural performances, speeches from Māori and Pakeha (European) dignitaries, and a naval salute are all part of the annual activities at Waitangi.

-Waitangi also hosts a three-day festival that includes music, dance, food and traditional Māori customs.
+Waitangi also hosts a festival on the special day that includes music, dance, food and traditional Māori customs.

 New Zealand-wide celebrations

 Waitangi Day celebrations happen all over New Zealand.

 In Auckland - New Zealand’s largest city - the national day is celebrated near the city’s birthplace at Bastion Point.
 It was at Orakei, in 1841, that Auckland Māori chiefs invited Governor Hobson to create the city.
 This family-focused event features live entertainment, kai / Māori food and kite flying with the spectacular coastal backdrop of the Waitemata Harbour and Rangitoto Island.